FRDC Executive Functioning Services

 information may also be helpful for medication management.

-The Executive Functioning Evaluation and Report is provided by FRDC Clinician Kristen Cicchetti, LPC-A
+The Executive Functioning Evaluation and Report is provided by FRDC Clinician Kristen Cicchetti, LPC.

-Please note that these services are not covered by insurance and is an out-of-pocket expense.
+Please note that these services are not covered by insurance and both are an out-of-pocket expense.
 Federal regulations prohibit mental health and medical providers from taking any payment from individuals covered by Medicaid/Husky.
 Please let us know if you are covered by Husky/Medicaid so that we can suggest other options.